Center-to-limb variation of spectral lines and continua observed with SST/CRISP and SST/CHROMIS

-{Observations of center-to-limb variations (CLV) of spectral lines and continua provide a good test for the accuracy of models of solar and stellar atmospheric structure and spectral-line formation.
+\abstract {Observations of center-to-limb variations (CLVs) of spectral lines and continua provide a good test for the accuracy of models with a solar and stellar atmospheric structure and spectral line formation.
 They are also widely used to constrain elemental abundances, and are becoming increasingly more important in atmospheric studies of exoplanets.
-However, only a few such data sets exist for chromospheric lines.} {We aim to create a set of standard profiles by means of mosaics made with the CRISP and CHROMIS instruments of the Swedish 1-m Solar Telescope (SST), as well as to explore the robustness of said profiles obtained using this method.} {For each spectral line we use a mosaic that ranges from the center to the limb.
-Each of these mosaics are averaged down to 50 individual spectral profiles, spaced by 0.02 in the $\mu$ scale.
-These profiles are corrected for p-mode oscillations, and their line parameters (equivalent width, line shift, full-width at half-maximum, and line depth) are then compared against literature values where possible.} {We present a set of 50 average profiles that are spaced equidistantly along the cosine of the heliocentric angle ($\mu$) by steps of 0.02 for five continuum points between 4001 and 7772 \AA, as well as ten of the most commonly observed spectral lines at the SST (\CaIIHK, H$\beta$, Mg~I~5173~\AA, C~I~5380~\AA, Fe~I~6173~\AA, \FeI, H$\alpha$, \Oi, and \cair).} {Center-to-limb variation of line profiles and continua are shared in the CDS as machine readable tables; providing a quantitative constraint on theoretical models that aim to model stellar atmospheres.}
+However, only a few such data sets exist for chromospheric lines.} {We aim to create a set of standard profiles by means of mosaics made with the CRISP and CHROMIS instruments of the Swedish 1-m Solar Telescope (SST), as well as to explore the robustness of said profiles obtained using this method.} {For each spectral line, we used a mosaic that ranges from the center to the limb.
+Each of these mosaics were averaged down to 50 individual spectral profiles and spaced by 0.02 in the $\mu$ scale.
+These profiles were corrected for p-mode oscillations, and their line parameters (equivalent width, line shift, full-width at half-maximum, and line depth) were then compared against literature values whenever possible.} {We present a set of 50 average profiles that are spaced equidistantly along the cosine of the heliocentric angle ($\mu$) by steps of 0.02 for five continuum points between 4001 and 7772 \AA, as well as ten of the most commonly observed spectral lines at the SST (\CaIIHK, H$\beta$, Mg~I~5173~\AA, C~I~5380~\AA, Fe~I~6173~\AA, \FeI, H$\alpha$, O~I~7772~\AA, and \cair).} {The CLV of line profiles and continua are shared in the CDS as machine readable tables, providing a quantitative constraint on theoretical models that aim to model stellar atmospheres.}

 \keywords{Methods: observational, Line: formation, Sun: photosphere, Sun: atmosphere Sun: chromosphere}